SoiZig

 • Listen to and follow your body and intuition at all times.
 Integral Yoga® Hatha Yoga is to be performed with comfort and ease.

-To Prepare for Soizig's Integral Yoga® Hatha Yoga Class:
+To Prepare for Soizig's Yoga Classes:

 • Clothing: Wear comfortable clothing, including pants.
 You may also want socks and additional layers of clothing during the guided deep meditation, when the body will likely cool down.